SindieCastro/Portfolio/README.md

 Hello World!
 My name is Sindie Castro.
 I'm very excited to introduce you to my data analysis side, or my wild side as I like to call it!

+## Expand My Skills

+I'm open to collaborating on projects or helping others with their projects.
+Let me know how I can help.
+I'm trying to expand my skills to focus on Python, SQL, and Power BI.
+I would not mind an HTML or JavaScript challenge or learn about any projects you are working on.
+My brain is always thirty for knowledge.

 ## Other Interests

 When I am not analyzing data, I'm either dancing, binge watching Netflix, or spending time with my family.